ThinkbotsAreFree/Birdy/README.md

 Peers receive only messages that were published on channels they subscribed to.

-To subscribe to a new channel, a peer should execute the *subscribe* command `{`.
-To unsubscribe, the *unsubscribe* command `}` should be executed.
+To subscribe to a new channel, a peer must execute the *subscribe* command `{`.
+To unsubscribe, the *unsubscribe* command `}` must be executed.
 Obviously, curly braces don't have to be balanced, because these two commands are independent.
 ```
-| global + please listen to #1 { dynamic/&1
+| global + please listen to #1 { dynamic.&1
 ```
 At startup, this peer is configured to listen to the `global` channel.

-If it receives a `please listen to subcons` message, it will subscribe to the `dynamic/subcons` channel, and will start receiving messages published on this channel too.
+If it receives a `please listen to subcons` message, it will subscribe to the `dynamic.subcons` channel, and will start receiving messages published on this channel too.

 ### Channel patterns

 It is possible to configure a peer to listen to every channel that matches a pattern.

-For example, `{ ch/#4` means "subscribe to every channel that matches `ch/#4`".
-With this subscription, when a message is received on channel `ch/bar`, the wildcard `#4` will contain `bar`.
+For example, `{ ch/#A` means "subscribe to every channel that matches `ch/#A`".
+With this subscription, when a message is received on channel `ch/bar`, the variable `A` will contain `bar`.

 ### Peers creation